Priorat

 I interviewed your father a few months ago and he told me his dream was to see you making your wine.

 — I value it a lot.
 I want to make a very thoughtful wine.
 Not yet, because I have many things on my mind, but I don't want to rush.
-My father and I taste together, because I am especially focused on winemaking.
+My father and I taste together, because I am particularly focused on winemaking.
 He decides more than I do, which is logical, because I am still learning.
 And I learn a lot from him.

 And now what?